serge-pierre/replkit/docs/repl.md

 - Safety: only valid names accepted, clear error handling
 - Tab completion supported
 - Alias definitions persist via `.alias` file

 ---

+## Extending Meta-Commands

+You can add new meta-commands by subclassing `BaseCommand` and adding your handler to the `command_handlers` list of your REPL instance.
+See [interpreter_guide.md](./interpreter_guide.md) for a complete example.

+---